arsuq/MemoryLanes/MemoryLanes/README.md

 add such functionality by inheriting the corresponding Fragment with the desired destructor logic.
 With the current API one could track ghost fragments by using the following metrics:

-- **LastAnyLaneAllocTick** in *MemoryCarriage* or casted as *IHighway*, this is the last allocation on any lane
+- **LastAllocTickAnyLane** in *MemoryCarriage* or casted as *IHighway*, this is the last allocation on any lane
 - **LastAllocTick**, **Allocations** and **Offset** in the MemoryLane abstract class
 - the **OnMaxLaneReached** and **OnMaxTotalBytesReached** callbacks as an alerting mechanism

-For example if the LastAllocTick on a given lane is *dt* ms behind LastAnyLaneAllocTick, the Offset indicates that there is not enough space and the Allocations remain the same in multiple checks, one may decide to force reset the lane if the *dt* is considered enough for the particular scenario.
+For example if the LastAllocTick on a given lane is *dt* ms behind LastAllocTickAnyLane, the Offset indicates that there is not enough space and the Allocations remain the same in multiple checks, one may decide to force reset the lane if the *dt* is considered enough for the particular scenario.